nanograv/holodeck/docs/source/getting_started/index.rst

    :local:
    :depth: 2

+.. include:: ../header.rst

 Overview
 ========

-The ``holodeck`` framework simulates populations of MBH binaries, and calculates their GW signals.
+The |holodeck| framework simulates populations of MBH binaries, and calculates their GW signals.
 In general, the calculation proceeds in three stages:

 (1) :ref:`Populations`: Construct an initial population of MBH 'binaries'.
 This is typically done for pairs of MBHs when their galaxies merge (i.e. long before the two MBHs are actually a gravitationally-bound binary).
 The initial populations must specify, for each binary: